pbinkley/jekyll-book/sections/04-section.md

 supervisor.

-At the conclusion of the day's work the films are boxed and sent to the laboratory for developing.\* The boxes are marked with the name and address of the union catalog, and marked lightly in pencil with the name of the library catalog represented by the cards photographed on the enclosed film and with the section of the alphabet covered by the photographed cards.
+At the conclusion of the day's work the films are boxed and sent to the laboratory for developing.[^04-3] The boxes are marked with the name and address of the union catalog, and marked lightly in pencil with the name of the library catalog represented by the cards photographed on the enclosed film and with the section of the alphabet covered by the photographed cards.
 This assists in identifying each roll of developed film if it is returned with several others.
-The laboratory returns the developed film to the catalog typing headquarters in 100' lengths,\*\* unless instructed to cut the film differently.
+The laboratory returns the developed film to the catalog typing headquarters in 100' lengths,[^04-4] unless instructed to cut the film differently.
 This latter course, not uncommon, is necessary then a given 100' of film contains exposures for cards taken from more than one library catalog.

-\* The films are either mailed out by the machine operator every day, or they are collected and shipped daily by the project supervisor.
+[^04-3]: The films are either mailed out by the machine operator every day, or they are collected and shipped daily by the project supervisor.
 This precedure depends upon the number of photographing units.
 If there are several crews in operation in different locations, then the films should be collected and shipped together.
 If there is only one crew, the operator, with mailing supplies, can be responsible for the marking and mailing.

-\*\* To reduce storage difficulties and to keep recording at a minimum, and to meet the limitations of the capacity film projectors which usually accommodate film rolls containing a 100' of film or less, it is advisable to cut the film in not less than 100' lengths.
+[^04-4]: To reduce storage difficulties and to keep recording at a minimum, and to meet the limitations of the capacity film projectors which usually accommodate film rolls containing a 100' of film or less, it is advisable to cut the film in not less than 100' lengths.
 At the conclusion of photographing one library,